-- Typically feature job listings submitted by employers/recruiters on behalf of employers
+- Typically feature job listings submitted by employers and recruiters.

 - Often specialize by industry, location or career type.

 - Companies often use multiple job boards to increase their recruitment reach.

 There are thousands of online job boards that feature open positions for candidates to consider.
 Some focus on jobs in a particular industry (e.g., advertising, government, tech) or cater to a certain talent pool, while others specialize in connecting people to jobs in certain geographical locations.
 The common attribute of job boards is that they allow employers to advertise their jobs to people who likely have the skills and qualifications they’re looking for.
 Often, companies will post the same position on multiple relevant job boards to increase the odds of finding qualified candidates.

 For example, professional associations, universities and colleges often have dedicated online job boards where you can advertise your open roles to a specific type of candidate with the skills and education you’re looking for.
 Your local chamber of commerce website may also have a job board you can use to hire talent in your area.

 Job boards are typically more focused on a particular industry, location or job type (e.g., freelance, contract, remote), while job search engines like Indeed aggregate a wide range of job listings from thousands of online sources.
 That’s why job search engines are also known as job aggregators.

 Here are some other key differences between job search engines and job boards: